British officer gives evidence in Jermaine Grant Kenya bomb plot trial

 "These files are an explanation of explosive devices, chemicals and of the construction and use of explosive devices," Det Insp Ball said.

 "The files that relate to chemicals would be a suspicious precursor to a person's intentions.
-They were downloaded from the internet."'Provisions for the hereafter'
+They were downloaded from the internet."

 He said other documents on the USB drive had titles including "Anarchist's Cookbook", "Mujahideen Explosives Handbook" and "Black Book Companion".